deepanshs/mrinversion/docs/getting_started.rst

     >>> data_object = cp.load(filename) # load the CSDM file with the csdmpy module

 Here, the variable `data_object` is a `CSDM <https://csdmpy.readthedocs.io/en/latest/api/CSDM.html>`_ object.
-In most cases, the NMR spectroscopic dimension is a frequency dimension.
-The NMR spectroscopists, however, prefer to view the spectrum on a dimensionless scale.
+The NMR spectroscopic dimension is a frequency dimension.
+NMR spectroscopists, however, prefer to view the spectrum on a dimensionless scale.
 If the dataset dimension within the CSDM object is in frequency, you may convert it into `ppm` as follows,